Are Belgian Malinois protection dogs right for you?

 If you like the idea of entrusting your safety to the same breed the U.S. Navy SEALs trust—a Malinois protection dog might be the perfect breed for you.
 The Malinois’ noble strength, agility, and intelligence make it a formidable foe to anyone who would cause you harm.
+And they’re a prime candidate and one of our favorites for training as elite executive protection dogs and K9 security dogs.

 In fact, the breed is so popular for protection and guard work, they’ve been used by the military, the police force, and even famous celebrities.
 One celebrity, Eva Mendes, uses her spunky Malinois named ‘Hugo’ as her personal protection dog.